-- Like handing keys of the house to the burglar, Chinese telecom companies have set up at least 14 “secure” networks used to relay information within African governments.
+- Like handing keys to the house to the burglar, Chinese telecom companies have set up at least 14 “secure” networks to relay information within African governments.

 - Thirty-five African governments use “gifted” Chinese equipment for computing and in their networks.

-The buildings include presidential or prime minister residences and offices, parliaments, foreign affairs offices, even military and police installations.
-These are potential opportunities to spy on governments and find out their inner workings.
+The buildings include presidential or prime minister residences and offices, parliaments, foreign affairs offices, and even military and police installations.
+These are potential opportunities for spying on governments and discovering their inner workings.
 The buildings don’t necessarily turn much of a profit by themselves.
 So why did the Chinese government spend so much money to construct them?

 Moreover, the construction companies in charge of the projects are mostly state-owned enterprises, meaning the Chinese government has a direct say in how they conduct business.
 They need to report to the Chinese Communist Party.

 According to Meservey, the author, a need for the report came about from the 2018 scandal that saw China installing listening devices in the African Union headquarters in Addis Ababa, Ethiopia.
 French newspaper Le Monde brought this accusation of spying to light, based on investigations that revealed servers based in the African Union headquarters were sending data to Shanghai from midnight to 2 a.m. on a regular basis.

 Of course, the servers were set up by Chinese engineers who left “backdoors” open for information gathering.

 The Chinese Communist Party has enormous clout in Africa.
 But why Africa?
 Africa has many countries and is well represented in the United Nations.
 Influencing the African leaders to submit to the will of Beijing can affect democratic decisions based on voting in the United Nations.